How Does a Dentist Fix a Chipped Tooth? Remedies For Chipped or Broken Teeth

 The Procedure for Fixing a Chipped Tooth

-X-rays let your dentist evaluate any possible damage to the tooth’s root and adjacent structures and additional concerns that could affect the overall treatment plan.
+X-rays let your dentist evaluate any possible damage to the tooth’s root and adjacent structures and any additional concerns that could affect the overall treatment plan.

 Aftercare Tips for a Fixed Chipped Tooth